skedgeme/wrecker/examples/Client.md

   parseJSON = withText "FromJSON (Ref a)" RPC
 ```

-Next we utilize our json-verb functions and make specialized versions.
+We utilize our `jsonGet` and `jsonPost` functions and make specialized versions.

 ```haskell